gluck/il-repack/README.md

 The former being ~~closed-source~~ ([now open-sourced](https://github.com/Microsoft/ILMerge)), impossible to customize, slow, resource consuming and many more.
 The later being deprecated, unsupported, and based on an old version of Mono.Cecil.

-Here we're using latest (slightly modified) Cecil sources (0.9), you can find the fork [here](https://github.com/gluck/cecil).
+Here we're using latest (slightly modified) Cecil sources (0.11.5), you can find the fork [here](https://github.com/KirillOsenkov/cecil/tree/ilrepack).
-Mono.Posix is also required (build only, it gets merged afterwards) for executable bit set on target file.

 Downloads
 ------